Infrastructure and services

 The Derby wharf was closed by the Department of Transport in 1994 but reopened as an export facility in 1997 for barges exporting lead and zinc concentrates from the Cadjebut Mine near Fitzroy Crossing.
 Today, the wharf is used mainly by pleasure and tourist craft.

 The nbn™ Sky Muster™ satellite service provides broadband connectivity to the region.
-Roll-out of the National Broadband Network was declared ready for service across the Kimberley in April 2018, connecting homes and businesses in Broome, Kununurra, Derby and surrounding area.
+Roll-out of the National Broadband Network connects homes and businesses in Broome, Kununurra, Derby and surrounding areas.

 Airports and air services

 Seven regional airports and a number of community and private airfields serve the Kimberley.
 The main regional airports are at Broome and Kununurra.
 Others are at La Grange (Bidyadanga Aboriginal Community) and Kalumburu.
-Airnorth, Qantas/Qantas Link, and Virgin provide scheduled services from Perth to Broome and Kununurra.
-Aviair provides regular scheduled flights between Halls Creek and Kununurra and Kalumburu and Kununurra each Monday, Wednesday and Friday.
-Regular flights between Kununurra, Halls Creek and Balgo operate on Tuesdays and Fridays.
+Airnorth connects Kununurra and Broome, while Qantas/Qantas Link and Virgin provide scheduled services from Perth to Broome and Kununurra.
+Aviair also flies in the region.

 Horizon Power supplies electricity, which it purchases from Energy Developments Limited, in each of the five principal towns in the Kimberley, and to remote Indigenous communities in the region.